 |Effectiveness||Shown to prevent or help regrow hair in 9/10 men||Shown to prevent or help regrow hair in 9/10 men||Shown to prevent or help regrow hair in 8/10 men|

 |Time to Work||Usually at least 3 months||Usually at least 3 months||As soon as two months|

 |How To Use||Take ONE tablet daily||Take ONE tablet daily||Apply to scalp twice daily|

 Side Effects of Propecia

-Propecia is a well tolerated drug, and side effects are uncommon.
+Propecia is a well-tolerated drug, and side effects are uncommon.

-However, with any medication you take, there is always a risk of side effects occuring.
+However, with any medication you take, there is always a risk of side effects occurring.
 Some are more common than others, and often side effects may subside with the regular usage of the medicine.
 If the side effects do not subside, you should report them to us, or your GP.